-In addition, information on plot stand and on the crops cultivated on the plot is collected followed by questions investigating the adoption of soil management practices such as fallowing, the use of agroforestry trees, intercropping, and soil cover application.
+In addition, information on plot stand and on the adoption of soil management practices such as fallowing, the use of agroforestry trees, intercropping, and soil cover application is collected.
 Information on practices of crop rotation in the past three years is also collected as part of the list of practices included in the calculation of the 8th Sub-indicator (Use of biodiversity-friendly practices) of the SDG indicator 2.4.1.
-This allows to calculate a number of indicators on soil management practices such as the share of area of temporary crops under intercropping and the different soil cover types, the share of holdings practising crop rotation or other soil management practices.
+This allows to calculate a number of indicators on soil management practices such as the share of area of temporary crops under

 17 The other criteria used for the calculation of the sub-indicator are: Name of the holder listed as owner/use right holder on legally recognized documents; Rights to sell any of the parcel of the holding; Rights to bequeath any of the parcel of the holding.
-Information related to these criteria is collected in the ILP-AG.
+Depending on the survey program, the information related to these criteria is collected in the ILS-HH or ILP only for agricultural parcels.
+In case neither the ILS-HH or ILP are implemented at the country level, the questions corresponding to these criteria must be administered as part of the PME-PP in Section 1A.